 Dr Claudia Alexander was a Engineer and Scientist who specialized in Planetary Science, space plasma and tectonic plates.
 She was an advocate of minority girls and women to join the STEM Fields.
 And started a scholarship to realize that dream.
 Enjoy!

-Gloria Long Anderson is an inventor and holder of 2 patents, a chemist who’s worked has been applied in different fields and academic who held President positions at Morris Brown University more than once.
+Gloria Long Anderson is an inventor and holder of 2 patents, a chemist who’s worked has been applied in different fields and an academic who held President positions at Morris Brown University more than once.
 Enjoy

 This episode is about June Bacon Bercey who is believed to be the first African American women to receive a degree in meteorology in the US.
-She started scholarships to get more African American people (especially women and young girls of color) in atmospheric sciences and meteorology.
+She started scholarships to get more African American people (especially women and young girls of color) in the atmospheric sciences and meteorology.
 Enjoy

 Donna Auguste is a successful businesswoman, Engineer and philanthropist who founded her own software company which she sold for $147 million in 2001.
 She also worked for Apple and other tech companies.
 Enjoy

-Dr Jose Celso Barbosa was the first Puerto Rican of African who obtained a medical degree in the US.
+Dr Jose Celso Barbosa was the first Puerto Rican of African descent who obtained a medical degree in the US.
 He was a political leader as well and known as the father of the Statehood For Puerto Rico movement.
 Enjoy

 Dr Wanda Austin is an engineer and former President and CEO of Aerospace Corp which is the leading architect for the US national security space programs.
 She still consults for them.
 She is extremely accomplished and respected in the Science and Tech fields, where she even advised the President.
-Check out the episode.
+Check out this episode.

 Kimberly Bryant is an electrical engineer and technologist who worked at several companies in the biotech and pharmaceutical fields.
 She is known for establishing Black Girls Code which teaches basic computer programming to young girls to increase the percentage of Black women in the tech fields.
 Enjoy